Sonny Kiss

-Sonny Kiss (born December 11, 1993) is an American professional wrestler, dancer, and professional wrestling manager currently signed to All Elite Wrestling.
-Kiss wrestles in the men's division but identifies as genderfluid and prefers she/her pronouns.
+Sunny Aziza Tate (born December 11, 1993), known professionally as Sonny Kiss, is an American professional wrestler, dancer, and professional wrestling manager.
 She began her career in 2011 as a manager and became a pro wrestler two years later.
 Her first national exposure took place in 2018, when she began to work with Lucha Underground under the ring name XO Lishus.
-When Lucha Underground ended, she signed with All Elite Wrestling in 2019.
+When Lucha Underground ended, she signed with All Elite Wrestling in 2019 leaving in 2023.

 Early life

 Sonny Kiss was born in Jersey City, New Jersey on December 11, 1993.
-Kiss attended a performing arts high school where she studied dance.
-In 2011, Kiss attended New Jersey Performing Arts Center (NJPAC)'s Summer Youth Performance Workshop (SYPW) modern dance program, which she successfully auditioned for.
-Later that year, Sonny won first place in Dance at the Hudson County Teen Arts Festival.
+Kiss attended a performing arts high school where she studied musical theatre as well as modern, ballet, jazz, contemporary, and hip hop dance.
+In 2011, Kiss attended the New Jersey Performing Arts Center (NJPAC)'s Summer Youth Performance Workshop (SYPW) modern dance program, which she successfully auditioned for.
+Later that year, Sonny won first place in dance at the Hudson County Teen Arts Festival.
 In 2014, she attended an audition for the NY Jets Flight Crew.